SeanyWang/despecs/LGspecs.md

 At this point, do not make use of the characters in Extension C or D.

-We will also need the list of unknown characters and symbols.
-Please send the list in two versions, both in the original file format (e.g. RTF, DOC, XLS) and as PDF.
+We will also need the list of unknown characters and symbols (see "unknown characters" below).
+Please send the list in two versions, both in the original file format of your choice (e.g. RTF, DOC, XLS) and as PDF.

 Every file should begin with `<book>` and end with `</book>`.
 All transcription and other tags should be placed between the `<book>` tags.